Saving & Spending Home & Auto

 Many manufacturers are focused on making these cars as enhanced as possible with all of the bells and whistles.
 If you don’t use these features, you’re spending a lot more for a vehicle to drive to work every day.

-Pro tip: Buying a stripped-down version of any vehicle could help you keep more money in your bank account, and you may not notice the difference.
+Pro tip: Buying a stripped-down version of any vehicle could help you keep more money in the bank, and you may not notice the difference.

 Bottom line